kudobuilder/kudo/keps/0019-package-api-versioning.md

 To avoid ambiguity the `appVersion` of a package will be part of the tarball name.
 E.g., the Kafka package described above will be named `kafka-2.3.0-0.2.0.tgz`.
 For this, changes in `kudoctl/packages/writer` are necessary.

+### Naming of `OperatorVersion` objects

+Currently, `OperatorVersion` objects are named "%operatorName%-%operatorVersion%".
+To avoid ambiguity, this will be updated to "%operatorName%-%appVersion%-%operatorVersion%", similar to the naming of package tarballs.

 ### Semantic versioning

 `kudoVersion` and `version` follow the [Semantic Versioning Specification](https://semver.org/). `appVersion` is application dependent and might not follow this specification.
 It should be treated as a free-form string without ordering.
 The following filtering should be used when installing packages from a repository: